kubernetes/minikube/docs/contributors/releasing_minikube.md

  * For `ISO_SHA256`, run: `gsutil cat gs://minikube/iso/minikube-v<version>.iso.sha256
  * Click *Build*

-## Create a Release in Github

-Create a new release based on your tag, like [this one](https://github.com/kubernetes/minikube/releases/tag/v0.2.0).

-Upload the files, and calculated checksums.

 ## Update releases.json

-Send out a PR to update the release checksums at the top of `deploy/minikube/releases.json`.
+minikube-bot will send out a PR to update the release checksums at the top of `deploy/minikube/releases.json`.
+Make sure it is submitted, or hack one together yourself.

 This file is used for auto-update notifications, but is not active until releases.json is copied to GCS.

 ## Upload releases.json to GCS